veniamin-ilmer/go-vs-rust-primes/README.md

 If you can remember which numbers you found were prime earlier, you can use those numbers to check for future primes.

-To be memory efficient, since we don't know exactly how many numbers we need to remember, we can just create a growing array.
+To be memory efficient, since we don't know exactly how many numbers we need to remember, we can create a growing array.

 Both Rust and Go have a way to build a growing array.